License And Certifications

 Marriage and Family Therapists (MFT) are mental health specialists who treat and diagnose a host of disorders related to psychotherapy and mental health.
-For this reason MFTs are held to strict licensure requirements, which include at least a master’s level education in the field or related field as well as a period of supervised clinical practice.
+For this reason, MFTs are held to strict licensure requirements, which include at least a master’s level education in the field or a related field as well as a period of supervised clinical practice.
 Licensure requirements vary by state, though many are similar having modeled their requirements after the American Association for Marriage and Family Therapy recommendations.

 The #1 online counseling platform in the world.
-They are always looking for licensed therapists to work for them on a full or part time basis.
+They are always looking for licensed therapists to work for them on a full or part-time basis.

 Counselors, like psychologists, are very important to a given community because they help diagnose, support, and treat people with serious mental, physical, or emotional issues.
 Many people with a wide variety of issues rely on their counselors to help them be successful and healthy in their everyday life.
-States are obviously concerned with the welfare of their citizens, so they take every necessary precaution to making sure that their counselors are well-qualified for the position.
+States are obviously concerned with the welfare of their citizens, so they take every necessary precaution to make sure that their counselors are well-qualified for the position.